 Xanax, or alpralozam, is the most commonly prescribed Benzodiazepine, or Benzo.
 It is primarily used to treat anxiety and related mental health disorders.
 The drug is highly effective at its designated purpose, but it is also highly addictive, leading many to abuse the drug.
 Despite being legal, Xanax addiction is a very serious problem with very serious consequences.

 Many take small doses to relieve anxiety or other conditions.
-After prolonged use, the body and mind adapt to the presence of Xanax, and users have to take increasingly amounts to obtain the same effects.
+After prolonged use, the body and mind adapt to the presence of Xanax, and users have to take increasing amounts to obtain the same effects.
 This is known as developing a tolerance.
-Once a tolerance has built up, dependence and addiction often follow.
+Once a tolerance has been built up, dependence and addiction often follow.
 Getting off the drug can be very difficult due to uncomfortable withdrawal symptoms.

 Help is out there

 Find out more about treatment at Beach House Rehab Center and how they can help you get your life back on track.

 Like other Benzos, Xanax does not directly impact dopamine release due to its inability to interact at a high-level with alpha-3 GABA A receptors which affect dopaminergic neurons.
 However, Xanax does collide and bind with alpha-1 GABA A receptors, diminishing their role of binding GABA to receptors on an inhibitory interneuron which is meant to delay dopamine release, ultimately causing an opposite effect and increasing dopamine release.

 This dopamine release produces the “feel-good” sensation many feel when interacting with and consuming drugs.
 These pleasurable feelings are addictive, which is why so many people abuse Xanax.